Jim Estes

 James T. Estes (born August 12, 1964) is an American professional golfer.

+Career

 Estes was born in Washington, D.C.
 He played college golf at the University of Tennessee and the University of Maryland.
 He turned professional in 1988.

 Estes played on the Nationwide Tour in 1990, 1994, 1996–97, and 1999–2000, winning the 1996 Nike Inland Empire Open.
 He played on the PGA Tour in 1998, where his best finish was T-16 at the Greater Greensboro Chrysler Classic.

 Estes also worked as a club professional and won the 1995 PGA Club Professional Player of the Year award from the PGA of America.

 Estes is Director of Golf Instruction at Olney Golf Park in Olney, Maryland.
 He is co-founder of the Salute Military Golf Association.